Model Context Protocol (MCP) Integration

-LangChain4j supports the Model Context Protocol (MCP) to communicate with
+Quarkus LangChain4j supports the Model Context Protocol (MCP) for interacting with MCP-compliant servers that provide and execute tools dynamically.

 mcp-tools